 1. Every woman goes through menopause

-We first begin with perimenopuase, which is the time right before menopause.
+We first begin with perimenopause, which is the time right before menopause.
 This is when your body begins transitioning into menopause.
-You may experience some common symptom associated with menopause, like hot flashes.
+You may experience some common symptoms associated with menopause, like hot flashes.
 Your menstrual cycle may become irregular, but it won’t cease during perimenopause.
 Once you’ve stopped your menstrual cycle for twelve consecutive months, you’ve entered menopause.

 During perimenopause, it may be difficult to determine whether symptoms are brought on by shifts in your hormones, life circumstances, or the aging process itself.

 2. It usually occurs between 45 – 55

 A very general age range for experiencing menopause is between the ages of 40 and 58 years old, but most times it falls into the 45 – 55 age range, with the average onset happening at age 51.